Cruncher is the pseudonym of an actuary working in London with experience in insurance, pensions and investments.

 Government bonds are the same as corporate bonds except they are issued by governments, not companies.
 Bonds issued by developed countries are very secure as the money will almost certainly be paid back.
 However, this means that the rate of return is usually very low (because to get low risk, you have to accept low returns).

 Government bonds from some major economies have particular nicknames such as "Treasuries" (US Government bonds) and "Gilts" (UK Government bonds).

-Commodities are goods which are traded mainly so they can be used, and so they are hard to invest in directly although nowadays investors can buy into a number of specialist funds to do so.
+Commodities are goods that are traded mainly so they can be used, and so they are hard to invest in directly, although nowadays, investors can buy into a number of specialist funds to do so.

 This can include anything from hedge funds to fine art or even fine wine.
 This kind of investment has often been difficult for retail investors like you and I to get into, but increasingly funds are available to buy which will give you a share in these investments.

-These investments are often (but not always) high risk and involve things which can be hard to sell again in a hurry (low liquidity).
-On the other hand if you strike it lucky with specialist goods which suddenly become fashionable you can make a lot of money.
+These investments are often (but not always) high risk and involve things that can be hard to sell again in a hurry (low liquidity).
+On the other hand, if you strike it lucky with specialist goods which suddenly become fashionable you can make a lot of money.